John Altman (composer): Film score composing

 Altman's screen career began as the musical arranger/director for the 1978 film Just a Gigolo.
-In 1978, he arranged the song "Always Look on the Bright Side of Life" for the film Monty Python's Life of Brian voted the greatest comedy song in movies by the viewers of Channel 4 in the UK.
+In 1978, he arranged the song "Always Look on the Bright Side of Life" for the film Monty Python's Life of Brian.
 His association with Monty Python had started when he appeared on the album Matching Tie and Handkerchief, and continued when he arranged the music for the Rutles television special All You Need Is Cash created by Eric Idle and Neil Innes.
 He orchestrated and conducted the soundtrack album for the Rutles film and fulfilled the same role on the Rutles 1996 album Archaeology.
 Altman arranged and conducted the music for the three BBC TV series of The Innes Book of Records starring Rutles/Python composer Neil Innes and has made multiple related onstage appearances with Innes and the Pythons.
 He continued in this capacity for numerous film and television productions, including Shadowlands, the score for The Sheltering Sky (Golden Globe - Best score) Léon (The Professional) and Miss Marple.
 He was the first Western composer to score a Russian film (Tsareubiytsa, aka The Assassin of the Tsar).
 Other credits include the top 5 worldwide hit movie Shall We Dance? starring Jennifer Lopez, Richard Gere and Susan Sarandon for Miramax, for which he won the ASCAP Film Award; the music for the CBS movie Suburban Madness with Sela Ward, and the controversial Emmy nominated miniseries, The Reagans starring Judy Davis and James Brolin.
 In the UK he scored Mr Harvey Lights a Candle for BBC Films, and the BAFTA nominated The Queen's Sister for Channel 4.